How To Set Up QuickBooks Online for Personal Use

 Step 3: Create Balance Sheet Accounts

 In addition to tracking what you earn and spend, QuickBooks will track what you own and owe with a balance sheet.
-Compile a list of everything you own (assets) and everything you owe (liabilities) and record them in QuickBooks Online through the chart of accounts.
+Compile a list of everything you own (assets) and everything you owe (liabilities) and then record them in QuickBooks Online through the chart of accounts.
 Examples of assets are cars, jewelry, computers, and financial accounts, while liabilities may include private student loans, mortgages, and lines of credit.

 You don’t have to include every asset, but I recommend at least including all financial accounts.
+For more information, read our related resources:

-To record a liability account, select Current liabilities as the account type, specify the name, detail type, and the unpaid balance as of date.
+To record a liability account, select Current liabilities as the account type, and specify the name, detail type, and the unpaid balance as of date.

 Step 4: Create Classes

 Classes in QuickBooks Online allow you to track all your activity by very specific elements of your finances.
 This feature is particularly useful if you have several income sources and expense accounts and want to track them separately.
+You’ll need at least QuickBooks Plus to use the Classes feature.

-Here are examples of classes you may use in QuickBooks Online.
+Here are examples of classes you may use in QuickBooks Online:

 - Personal: Any transaction without tax deductions can be tagged as “Personal.”

-- Itemized Deductions for Schedule A: You may create “Schedule A” classes for items that are eligible for deductions, including qualified medical expenses, mortgage interest, sales tax payments, state and local taxes, and charitable contributions.
+- Itemized deductions for Schedule A: You may create “Schedule A” classes for items that are eligible for deductions, including qualified medical expenses, mortgage interest, sales tax payments, state and local taxes, and charitable contributions.

 - Rental expenses: If you have both personal rent and business rent expenses, then you can create classes for “Personal Rent” and “Business Rent” to track them separately.